mdewilde/mailer/README.md

 ### Usage example

-Create a SimpleMail instance that will send email using localhost:
+Create a Mailer instance to send email using localhost:

 ```Java
 Mailer mailer = new Mailer("localhost");